GreyGalileo/Tetravex_Solver/README.md

 We then call minisat on the dimacs file to get the satisfiability and a model.

-If we have a model the python script "dimacs2graphics.py" repreesents this model in the terminal as the blocs and tiles that it contains.
+If we have a model the python script "dimacs2graphics.py" represents this model in the terminal as the blocs and tiles that it contains.